 Steps

-- To start brewing, press the On/Off button, which will flash for the duration of the brewing process.
+To start brewing, press and hold the On/Off button, which will flash for the duration of the brewing process.
 If you’re brewing a full carafe, the keep warm function will start automatically once the coffee is ready.
-That said, you can manually turn it off by pressing the on/off button.
+That said, you can manually turn it off by pressing the On/Off button again.

-I’ll make sure to experiment with different coffee beans and a variety of brewing ratios during my hands-on review.
-However, what’s immediately apparent is the lack of any special features that can elevate the SMEG and convince me that it’s more than just an ordinary coffee maker with a pretty face.
+I experimented with different coffee beans and a variety of brewing ratios during my testing.
+However, what was immediately apparent is the lack of any special features that can elevate the SMEG and convince me that it’s more than just an ordinary coffee maker with a pretty face.

 After all, there are a growing number of fairly affordable coffee makers that have been certified for home brewing by the Specialty Coffee Association (SCA).
 Such machines feature PID temperature controllers, sophisticated shower heads, pre-infusion functions and more.